 - Compared to the jeep safari, where you usually see some big herds of elephants at the lake, you will only spot an occasional single elephant on the edge of the main road.
 A large part of the tour consists of driving up and down the road.

 - The tuk-tuk is not allowed to go off the main road into the jungle.
 It’s way too dangerous.

 - If there is an elephant on the road, the tuk-tuk will stop in some distance (50m) and for safety reasons you are not allowed to get off the tuk-tuk (unless the elephant is really far away).
 Elephants are wild animals and not necessarily your friend.
 They can kill people in seconds.
 But our tuk-tuk drivers are well aware of this and are cautious, so don’t worry.

 - Tour info: Whole round trip from Dambulla takes about 2 to 3 hours.
 You’ll drive up and down the roads hoping to spot elephants.

 - Best time: Only possible in the afternoon.
-Start in Dambulla at 3 to 4 pm.
+Start in Dambulla between 3 and 4 pm.

-- Tour info: First visit Sigiriya or Pidurangala and afterwards drive north to the main road and spot the wild elephants off the main road (read tour descriptions above for more details).
+- Tour info: First visit Sigiriya or Pidurangala and afterward drive north to the main road and spot the wild elephants off the main road (read tour descriptions above for more details).